angelinejacob/blogger-backend/README.md

-You can find Blogger deployed on [Heroku](https://blogger-frontend-angeline.herokuapp.com/).
+You can find Blogger deployed on [Heroku](https://blogger-frontend-angeline.herokuapp.com/), and you can access my backend API [here](https://blogger-backend-angeline.herokuapp.com/).

 ## Technology Stack
 This app was created using the following tech stack: